icopy-site/awesome/docs/awesome/awesome-iam.md

 ## Competitive Analysis

-A bunch of resources to keep track of the current status and progress of all companies operating in the domain.
+Keep track on the activity of open-source projects and companies operating in the domain.

+- [Best-of Digital Identity](https://github.com/jruizaranguren/best-of-digital-identity) - Ranking, popularity and activity status of open-source digital identity projects.

 - [AWS Security, Identity & Compliance announcements](https://aws.amazon.com/about-aws/whats-new/security_identity_and_compliance/) - The source of all new features added to the IAM perimeter.